two-trick-pony-NL/MeesmanAPI/readme.md

 # Meesman API
 This is a Python API wrapper for the Meesman Indexbeleggen platform.
 The basic idea is to be able to fetch your account details programatically.
+We run this from AWS Lambda functions as the app hardly ever needs to refresh as Meesman only invests 1x per week.

 You'll be able to fetch the following information:
 - Accounts: Lists your accounts, balance and labels